-If you are unsure whether a film is suitable for your child (e.g. it a a PG but you are worried about an aspect of the film), the IMDb website allows you to search for films by name and then provides a parental guidance section for every film giving precise details about the content protect your children from being exposed to an online world that is inappropriate for their age .
-Every app has an age plus rating to allow parents to restrict their child's access to inappropriate content.
-Roblox for example (which we know is a game played by many children at Carclaze) has a 12+ rating, meaning it should only be played by children 12 years and older.
+If you are unsure whether a film is suitable for your child (e.g. it a a PG but you are worried about an aspect of the film), the IMDb website allows you to search for films by name and then provides a parental guidance section for every film giving precise details about the content e.g. if mild language is included it will tell you the exact words said and when.